Welcome to Fork Knife Swoon!

 I created Fork Knife Swoon in 2011 as a personal blog and creative outlet while working as an interior designer in San Francisco.
 What began as a little place on the web for me to share my love of cooking beautiful, delicious food soon became much more than a hobby.
-From its beginnings in a tiny, studio apartment — and an even tinier kitchen — atop Nob Hill, Fork Knife Swoon has grown into a full-time endeavor and now reaches thousands of readers each day.
+From its beginnings in a tiny, studio apartment — and an even tinier kitchen — atop Nob Hill, Fork Knife Swoon has grown into a full-time endeavor and now reaches hundreds of thousands of readers each month.

 I grew up in the coastal community of Santa Barbara, CA, surrounded by a family of passionate home cooks and bakers.
 My love of food was cultivated early through family meals and travel to some of the world’s best culinary destinations.
 Many of my fondest memories are centered around the kitchen and cooking together as a family.